 Comprehensive reform of Alcohol Act

-Preparation of the comprehensive Alcohol Act reform continues
+Preparation of the comprehensive Alcohol Act reform is proceeding

 The political preparation of the comprehensive Alcohol Act reform began in February 2016, when Minister of Family Affairs and Social Services Juha Rehula presented his preliminary proposal to the Ministerial Working Group for the promotion of health and welfare.
 The preliminary proposal sought a balance between reducing the negative impacts of alcohol and taking into account the related industry.